nake89/bashwatch/README.md

 # Bashwatch

-Enables otherwise inaccessible container to receive commands.
+Enables otherwise inaccessible container to receive commands, if access to the filesystem.

 ## Usage